patrikbego/react-prerendering/demo-node-server/posts/java-introduction-to-blockchain.md

 Encoding is the process of transforming one format of data into another, so a system or a user can process it.
 &nbsp;&nbsp;&nbsp;&nbsp;E.g. of encoding types: UTF-8 to ASCII, Base64 ...
-&nbsp;&nbsp;&nbsp;&nbsp;Practical e.g.: if we encode the string "this is not really a secret" to base64 format, it will generate a encoded output "dGhpcyBpcyBub3QgcmVhbGx5IGEgc2VjcmV0".
+&nbsp;&nbsp;&nbsp;&nbsp;Practical e.g.: if we encode the string "this is not really a secret" to base64 format, it will generate an encoded output "dGhpcyBpcyBub3QgcmVhbGx5IGEgc2VjcmV0".
-        This encoded output can then be used to transport data over different protocols and later decoded back into a human-readable format.
+        This encoded output can be used to transport data over different protocols and later decoded back into a human-readable format.

 In the JavaChain project, the encoding method is located in the `EncodingUtility` class.
 In the blockchain, it is used mainly to convert bytes to hexadecimal representations during the mining process.